ART-114 or Instructor Permission

 - Work across the Adobe platform to create design solutions.

-- Import and export files between software programs.
+- Manage importing and exporting files for use between software programs.

-- Determine appropriate software within the suite for a given application.
+- Evaluate and use appropriate software within the suite for a given application.

-- Designing for digital output and social media.
+- Designing for digital products (UX) and social media.

 - Printing, digital output, and PDF formats.